Last updated on March 18th, 2019 at 02:36 pm

 When travelling eastern you will soon notice how the Spanish touch tends to become softer and the Afro-Caribbean culture tends to become more dominant.

-Santiago is the second largest city in Cuba and can be reached with a direct flight from Havana or with a long bus trip.
+Santiago is the second largest city in Cuba and it can be reached with a direct flight from Havana or with a long bus trip.
 I would personally suggest stopping in Camaguey (5 hours away) and have a break there for at least a couple of nights.

 From Santiago started the Communist Revolution.
 The most famous Cuban music, son, has its origin in Santiago.
 You may remember the great voice and sound of Compay Segundo.
 And if you still wonder what it is, just play the video below.

 I am sure you now recognise it, as famous as beautiful.